Senthilvelan/qoohoosen/README.md

-# QooHoo Audio recorder & player
+#  Audio recorder & player
-QooHoo Audio will record the voice and list in a recycler view and play
+ Audio will record the voice and list in a recycler view and play

 Followed MVC arch which has an activity theme of glassmorphism a semi-transparent screen.